 CEF and Feasta have put together some links to international resources relating to this important topic and we hope the list will be expanded considerably with the information gathered at the webinar.

 The event was co-hosted by Cork Environmental Forum (www.cef.ie) and FEASTA.
 It aimed to stimulate discourse on this very pertinent topic as we attempted to explore the tension in the current economic model and to look for more promising directions of travel.

 This event focussed on what Ireland can learn from other countries who have already put in place a framework of measures for individual and societal well-being and progress.
-We will heard what has been done to date, in particular, as regards environmental measurements and draw lessons from Ireland’s Wellbeing of the Nation Report.
+We heard what had been done to date, in particular, as regards environmental measurements and drew lessons from Ireland’s Wellbeing of the Nation Report.

 Benjamin Held, Institute for Interdisciplinary Research, FEST

 Feasta has been working with the Institute for Interdisciplinary Research, FEST, on the development of a composite indicator based on the Index of Sustainable Economic Welfare Approach.
 This index has been adopted and implemented by a number of German Federal States, but not yet in Ireland.
 Benjamin Held presented the outcomes of this work in Germany.

 Glyn Jones, Prif Ystadegydd/Chief Statistician, Llywodraeth Cymru/Welsh Government